 Prerequisites: None.
 Most students have taken Traditional Logic I and II.

-Required Materials: Material Logic Student Text and Answer Key, by Martin Cothran.
+Required Materials: Material Logic Student Text, Workbook, and Answer Key, by Martin Cothran.
 DVD’s are not required.
 Students will also need a USB headset microphone (built-in microphones also work).